 There is no denying its height and imposing appearance.
 It’s one of the most engaging stops to visit in Costa Rica.

-With its perfect symmetry, views of the volcano, and abundance of outdoor activities, Arenal is a sightseer’s dream and an essential stop on a “can’t-miss-out-on” list of all things to do in Costa Rica.
+With its perfect symmetry, views of the volcano, and abundance of outdoor activities, Arenal is a sightseer’s dream and an essential stop to visit while you are in Costa Rica.

-The conservation area, which spans 290 square miles and includes eight of Costa Rica’s twelve living zones, is a well-liked vacation spot for tourists of all stripes.
-There are several resorts and motels nearby that provide everything from natural hot spring joys to adventure excursions.
+The conservation area spans 290 square miles and includes eight of Costa Rica’s twelve living zones.
+It is a well-liked vacation spot for tourists of all stripes.
+Several resorts and motels nearby provide everything from natural hot spring joys to adventure excursions.

-The majority of the 850 species of birds that have been identified in Costa Rica may be found here, so birdwatchers should pay a visit.
+Most of the 850 species of birds identified in Costa Rica may be found here, so birdwatchers should pay a visit.

 Numerous hiking trails through lava fields and forests, both long and short, may be found in Arenal Volcano National Park.
 A bath in one of the town’s many hot springs is the ideal way to round off the day.

-The most well-known and opulent option is Tabacon Hot Springs, although there are a variety of others available for every price range.
+The most well-known and abundant option is Tabacon Hot Springs, although there are a variety of others available for every price range.
 The peaceful village of La Fortuna serves as Arenal’s entry point.

 To reach La Fortuna Waterfall, hike.
 La Fortuna Waterfall is almost 70 meters tall and is situated at the foot of Cerro Chato Volcano.
 Although there is an entrance fee, it is well worth it to be able to dive into the water after a strenuous climb.